 The LUP policies require that new development minimize the removal of natural vegetation.
 The policies acknowledge that vegetation is often required by the Fire Department to be removed, thinned or otherwise modified in order to minimize the risk of fire hazard.
 Fuel modification on the project site and brush clearance, if required, on adjacent sites reduces the fire risk for new or existing structures.
 The LUP, both in this chapter and the Hazards Chapter allows for required fuel modification to minimize the risk of fire.
 However, fuel modification removes watershed cover, and may remove or have impacts on ESHA.
 The LUP policies require that new development is sited and designed to minimize required fuel modification.
-Additionally, the policies require that compensatory mitigation, be provided for unavoidable impacts resulting from the removal, conversion, or modification of natural vegetation.
+Additionally, the policies require mitigation for that compensatory mitigation, be provided for unavoidable impacts resulting from the removal, conversion, or modification of natural vegetation that cannot be avoided through the implementation of project alternatives.
+The mitigation to be provided includes one of three measures: habitat restoration, habitat conservation, or in-lieu fee for habitat conservation.
 The measures required to provide mitigation will be formalized in the IP.
 One of the potential measures is the use of an in-lieu fee.

 The LUP requires the protection of native trees, including oak, walnut, alder, toyon, and sycamore trees.
 Development must be sited and designed to avoid removal of trees and encroachment into the root zone of each tree.
-Where the removal of trees cannot be avoided by any feasible alternative, replacement trees must be provided.
-Additionally, the policies require that if on-site mitigation is not feasible, then compensatory mitigation, in the form of an in-lieu fee will be provided for unavoidable temporal-impacts of the loss of native tree habitat.
-The fees required through permits will be used to restore or create native tree habitat as mitigation.
+Where the removal of trees cannot be avoided by any feasible project alternative, replacement trees must be provided.
+Additionally, the policies require that if onsite mitigation is not feasible, then compensatory off-site mitigation must be provided either through the planting of replacement trees on a suitable site that is public parkland or otherwise restricted from development, or by , in the form of an providing an in-lieu fee will be provided for unavoidable impacts of the loss of native tree habitat.
+The Any fees required through permits will be used to restore or create native tree habitat as mitigation.

 The LUP policies establish parameters for the development of agricultural uses or confined animal facilities.
 The policies allow for the development of accessory structures for confined animals or corrals in conjunction with an existing or new residential project within the approved development area.
-Additionally, and aconfined animal or corral facilitiesy may be included within the development area or the required irrigated fuel modification if it isthey are not located on a steep slope, are constructed from non-flammable materials, and does not require additional grading or fuel modification.
-Crop, orchard, or vineyard uses in conjunction with an existing or new residential use may be permitted only within the required irrigated fuel modification area for any approved structures.
+Additionally, confined animal or corral facilities may be included within the required irrigated fuel modification area if they are not located on a steep slope, are constructed from non-flammable materials, and do not require additional grading other than minor grading for foundations or fuel modification.
+Within or adjacent to ESHA, ©crop, orchard, or vineyard uses may be permitted only in conjunction with an existing or new residential use may be permitted only and within the required irrigated fuel modification area for any approved structures.